ietf-teep/architecture/draft-ietf-teep-architecture.md

     that normally protect user and enterprise devices from arbitrary connections from external network entities.

-    A TAM may be publicly available for use by many TA signers, or a TAM may be private, and accessible by only one or a limited number of TA signers.
+    A TAM may be publicly available for use by many TA Signers, or a TAM may be private, and accessible by only one or a limited number of TA Signers.
 It is expected that many manufacturers and network carriers will run their own private TAM.

-    A TA signer or Device Administrator chooses a particular TAM based on whether the TAM is trusted by a device or set of devices.
+    A TA Signer or Device Administrator chooses a particular TAM based on whether the TAM is trusted by a device or set of devices.
 The TAM is trusted by a device if the TAM's public key is, or chains up to, an authorized
     Trust Anchor in the device.
-A TA signer or Device Administrator may run their own TAM, but the devices they wish to manage must include this TAM's public key/certificate, or a certificate it chains up to, in the Trust Anchor list.
+A TA Signer or Device Administrator may run their own TAM, but the devices they wish to manage must include this TAM's public key/certificate, or a certificate it chains up to, in the Trust Anchor list.

-    A TA signer or Device Administrator is free to utilize multiple TAMs.
+    A TA Signer or Device Administrator is free to utilize multiple TAMs.
 This may be required for managing TAs on multiple different types of devices from different manufacturers, or mobile devices on different network carriers, since